Prompsit/mutnmt/README.md

 MutNMT is provided as a [Docker](https://www.docker.com/) container.
 This container is based on [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).

 In order to run MutNMT, you need access to an NVIDIA GPU.
 You must install the [necessary drivers](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) on the host machine.
-Note that you do not need to install the CUDA Toolkit on the host system, but it should be compatible with at least CUDA 11.
+Note that you do not need to install the CUDA Toolkit on the host system, but it should be compatible with CUDA 11.

 ## Roadmap